MisterY/music-site/drums/time.md

 # Time

 This page is about the concept of time, as applied on the drums.
 Time, or time keeping, is the first and foremost function of a drummer.
+The term "time" most often refers to tempo.

+It also contributes to the creation of a "feel" of the song.
+This, however, is mostly affected by the subdivisions of the played notes, and orchestration generally.

 Honor the time between the notes.
 What you play is equally important to what you do not play.

-The term "time" most often refers to tempo.

 ## Subdivision